forestgrape/coronavirus/diagnosis_and_viral_load.md

 **SARS-CoV-2 viral load in sputum correlates with risk of COVID-19 progression**
 ##### Methods
 * Total 92 patients
-  * 30 were severe on admission.
+  * 30 were severe at hospitalization.
-  * 62 mild-moderate cases at admission, 11 cases became severe during hospitalization.
+  * 62 mild-moderate cases at hospitalization, 11 cases became severe during hospitalization.
 * "The sputum specimens were collected from the lower respiratory tract of each patient at admission and the levels of viral nuclei acid were determined by a real-time PCR (RT- PCR) approach and indicated by the cycle threshold (Ct) values of RT-PCR assays [2]."
 ##### Results
 "We found that the viral load of the sputum specimen in the lower respiratory tract tested at baseline is closely related to the severity of COVID-19.
 More importantly, patients with a higher baseline viral load are more likely to become severe." //shown in Figure 1 of the paper.